lewisblake/lewisblake.github.io/_pages/cv.md

 - **Research and Teaching Assistant**, [Colorado School of Mines](https://www.mines.edu/), 2018-2020
   * I develop practical and theoretical tools to analyze highly nonstationary environmental data sets on the order of hundreds-of-millions of observations
-  * A primary component of my PhD work has been as a Research Assistant at the [National Center for Atmospheric Research](https://ncar.ucar.edu/) in Boulder, Colorado, USA
+  * A primary component of my PhD work was as a Research Assistant at the [National Center for Atmospheric Research](https://ncar.ucar.edu/) in Boulder, Colorado, USA

 - **AmeriCorps Math Fellow**, [Denver Public Schools](https://www.dpsk12.org/), August 2016 - June 2017
   *  [AmeriCorps](https://americorps.gov/) national service year teaching middle school mathematics